charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 After these checks are processed, the event counts toward your quota.
 It is accepted into Sentry, where it persists and is stored.

 A few important notes:
-  - For mobile users, a storage fee is also charged if the Native SDK minidump is attached to the event in addition to the event counting toward your quota.
+  - A storage fee is also charged if the Native SDK minidump is attached to the event in addition to the event counting toward your quota.
 For more information, see [Event Attachments (Preview)]({%- link _documentation/platforms/native/minidump.md -%}#event-attachments-preview).
-  - If the event exceeds 200KB compressed for events and 20MB compressed for minidump uploads (all files combined), the event will be rejected.
+  - If the event exceeds 200KB compressed or 1MB decompressed for events and 20MB compressed or 50 MB decompressed for minidump uploads (all files combined), the event will be rejected.
 For more information, see [Attribute Limits]({%- link _documentation/accounts/quotas/index.md -%}#attribute-limits).

 ## What Counts Toward my Quota, Table View